 Public health control measures

-The goal of Ebola and Marburg virus diseases outbreak control is to interrupt direct human-to-human transmission.
-Outbreak control activities are based on the early identification and systematic rapid isolation of cases under appropriate IPC measures, timely and comprehensive contact tracing, disinfection of infectious materials and the appropriate use of personal protective equipment.
+The goal of Ebola and Marburg virus disease outbreak control is to interrupt direct human-to-human transmission.
+Outbreak control activities are based on the early identification and systematic rapid isolation of cases under appropriate infection prevention and control (IPC) measures, timely and comprehensive contact tracing, disinfection of infectious materials and the appropriate use of personal protective equipment.
 Isolation of infected patients with appropriate IPC measures has been shown to effectively stop the spread of disease in previous outbreaks.

 Infection control, personal protection and prevention

 Healthcare workers have been frequently infected while treating patients with suspected or confirmed Ebola or Marburg virus diseases.
 This occurred through close contact with patients when IPC measures were not strictly practised or viral aetiology not yet recognised.
 The appropriate use of infection control precautions and strict barrier nursing procedures are critical to prevent nosocomial transmission.
 Implementation of appropriate infection control measures in healthcare settings, including use of personal protective equipment, is effective in minimising the risk for transmission of filoviruses.

 Transmission by sexual contact has been documented and male survivors are recommended to practise safe sex for at least 12 months after clinical recovery according to WHO, unless their semen has tested negative on two different occasions [15,45,46].
 Sexual transmission events from male survivors with documented ZEBOV RNA persistence in semen beyond 12 months have been reported [17,18], indicating the necessity for documenting the absence of the virus in semen through repeat testing after clinical recovery.